titouvgx/tock/docs/docs/en/guides/platform.md

 In this guide, you will learn how to deploy a complete Tock platform in a few minutes, thanks to the [Docker](https://www.docker.com/) / [Docker Compose](https://docs.docker.com/compose/) implementation examples provided.

 Note that it is entirely possible to deploy Tock without using Docker.
-A specific section of the [user manual](../../toc) will teach you more about the architecture, possibilities and recommendations for deploying and using Tock in production.

 ## What you will create

 * A complete local Tock platform: _Tock Studio_, _Bot API_, etc.